This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Per ideam adaequatam intelligo ideam, quae, quatenus in se sine relatione ad objectum consideratur, omnes verae ideae proprietates, sive denominations intrinsecas habet.

 [Ethica, part II, def.
-IV]
+IV](By adequate idea I understand an idea, which, if it is considered in itself without relation to the object, has all the properties or intrinsic denominations of a true idea.)

 An adequate idea is a true idea, not because of the correspondence with its object, but because of the intrinsic features of its essence, which refers to the eternal aspect of the idea, or the relation of it to reality (God or Nature).